wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 > Specifically, we should provide examples of how to modify an existing creature to use Parasense rather than Blindsight.
 > We should also maybe create a new creature from scratch, explaining how it uses Parasense.

-_This is a modified version of the article [A New Look at Blindsight in DnD](https://wyrmworkspublishing.com/a-new-look-at-blindsight-in-dnd/), published by Wyrmworks Publishing on August 19th 2025 and used with permission._
+_This is a modified version of the article [A New Look at Blindsight in DnD](https://wyrmworkspublishing.com/a-new-look-at-blindsight-in-dnd/?utm_source=migration-doc&utm_medium=document&utm_campaign=Free5e), published by Wyrmworks Publishing on August 19th 2025 and used with permission._

 ### Muteness & Deafness

 Historically speaking, 5e has mostly assumed that player characters can speak by producing sounds with their mouths and understand language by hearing those sounds with their ears.
 While this will likely continue to be true for many characters, Free5e strives to be inclusive and thus make it not only possible but seamless to play characters who communicate in other ways.

-Among other things, this lead us to add the following note to the _Deafened_ condition:
+Among other things, this led us to add the following note to the _Deafened_ condition:

 > **Note:**
 > This condition is not the same as being deaf, the permanent disability, as most of the disadvantage is due to a sudden change without time to adapt to it.